· · · ·

 Astronomers use the astrological symbol for 'Aries', depicting the head and horns of a Ram, to indicate the point where the Ecliptic crosses the Celestial Equator, known as the First Point of Aries.

 One of the two points on the Celestial Sphere where the Ecliptic and the Celestial Equator cross one another.
-The First Point of Aries, which is actually in Pisces, defines the zero-point for Right Ascension.
+The First Point of Aries, which is actually in Pisces, defines the zero-point for right ascension.

 When the Sun reaches the First Point of Aries, as it does once each year, an equinox occurs.
 In the northern hemisphere, this is the Vernal Equinox, before which the north pole is tipped away from the Sun, and days are shorter than nights.
 After the equinox, the north pole is angled toward the Sun, so that days start to become increasingly longer than nights, and moving the northern hemisphere into spring and summer.
 For the southern hemisphere, these effects are reversed: the Autumnal Equinox occurs, and days start to become shorter than nights.